 - serve as a link between their organisation/constituency and WCPA, to foster a two way flow of information and ideas;

-- serve as a focal point for collaboration with the UNEP/ WCMC to assist updating of the World Protected Areas Database and the preparation of the UN List of Protected Areas;
+- serve as a focal point for collaboration with the UNEP/ WCMC to assist updating of the World Protected Areas Database and the preparation of the UN List of Protected Areas and Protected Planet Report;

-- provide support for international initiatives relevant to protected areas in their country, region, or theme area;
+- provide support for national, regional or international initiatives relevant to protected areas in their country, region, or theme area;

-- foster professionalism in all aspects relating to the establishment and management of protected areas;
+- foster professionalism and capacity development in all aspects relating to the establishment and conservation of protected areas;

 - respond to requests for information or advice from WCPA Steering Committee members and PPA on issues such as World Heritage Evaluations;

 - participate fully, where possible, in relevant WCPA working sessions or other activities organised by WCPA;